-Chest hairs appear to be growing into multiple directions but still, there is a pattern that they usually follow.
-Hairs on your upper chest grow towards the neck and the chest hair near the nipples grow towards the nipples and even grow in circles right around the nipples.
+Chest hairs appear to be growing in multiple directions, but still, there is a pattern that they usually follow.
+Hairs on your upper chest grow towards the neck, and the chest hair near the nipples grow towards the nipples and even grows in circles right around the nipples.

 How to determine the grain of your facial hair?

 Knowing the grain of your hair comes in handy whether you plan to shave against or with the grain.
-Like we mentioned earlier the direction of hair growth is different from person to person especially for the facial hair so here are a few simple techniques that will allow you to correctly assess the grain of your hair:
+As we mentioned earlier, the direction of hair growth is different from person to person especially for facial hair, so here are a few simple techniques that will allow you to correctly assess the grain of your hair:

 ● Mapping your grain:

-Let your hairs grow out for a few days before mapping your grain because it can be difficult to judge the grain of your facial hairs if the hairs are too short.
+Let your hair grow out for a few days before mapping your grain because it can be difficult to judge the grain of your facial hairs if the hairs are too short.

 ● Step 1: